-If you’re a fan of the “Goosebumps” movies and book series, check out these STEM activities and cards from Scholastic.
+- If you’re a fan of the “Goosebumps” movies and book series, check out these activities from Scholastic.
 Don’t lose your place in your favorite scary story with these Corner Bookmarks with instructions from Easy Peasy and Fun.

-Having too much fun with the crew of “Hotel Transylvania” and their sequels?
-Try these books from Scholastic.
+- Having too much fun with the crew of “Hotel Transylvania” and their sequels?
+Try these books.
 For preschoolers, help them work on their numbers with this themed dice game from The Activity Mom.

 In the Kitchen: Create sweet treats and ghoulish gobbles for a distressingly delightful time in the kitchen:

 - No Bake Halloween Cheesecake Parfaits from Inside Bru Crew Life

 - Frightful Halloween Fruit Kebabs from SheKnows

 Trick-or-Treat: Take a page out of your Easter playbook.
 Reuse your Easter eggs and hide them around the house for a new way to trick-or-treat.
 For a more complicated hunt, have each child search for their own colored eggs, which contain their favorite candy.

 Haunted Gingerbread Houses: Take what you love about decorating gingerbread houses for Christmas, but make them Halloween-themed.
 Get inspired by these images and instructions from Food Network.
 Or try your hand at a Towering Haunted House Cake from Country Living.